-England’s main seaport, Portsmouth, is now a huge Industrial port.
-The ancient Romans built a fortress on the northernmost edge of this bay, and in the Norman era a port grew here.
-Since the Tudor era, when Henry VII established the world’s first dry dock here and made Portsmouth a royal dockyard, the city has been thriving!
+England’s main seaport, Portsmouth, is now a huge industrial port.
+The ancient Romans built a fortress on the northernmost edge of this bay, and in the Norman era, a port grew here.
+Since the Tudor era, when Henry VIII established the world’s first dry dock here and made Portsmouth a royal dockyard, the city has been thriving!
 The town retains some Georgian and some Tudor features.
 Many of the historic schooners are also here — it’s time for us to visit them!

 Hastings flourished in the 12th and 13th centuries as one of the Five Major Ports.
 Nowadays, Hastings is an interesting mixture of an unpretentious fishing port, a traditional seaside resort and an artistic retreat for painters (there is even a street in the First Quarter called «Bohemia»).
 In 1066, William, Duke of Normandy, landed at Pevensey Bay, 5 miles west of the city, and made Hastings his base.
 The Battle of Hastings is one of the important reasons to come here.

-The English Rye is not only a religious concept, but also a small town in East Sussex, founded in 1024, three kilometers from the English Channel and considered a seaside resort.
-The city used to be almost an island and an important trading port, favored by pirates and smugglers, but now the sea has receded and Rye itself is surrounded by three rivers.
+Rye is not just a legendary town of smugglers, but also an exemplary middle-class English town in East Sussex.
+Founded in 1024, three kilometers from the English Channel and considered a seaside resort, the city used to be almost an island and an important trading port, favored by pirates and smugglers, but now the sea has receded and Rye itself is surrounded by three rivers.

 University towns and bright personalities